gathfam/Gathfan/README.md

 <h1>Nabil Gathfan Putra M.</h1>

-  I am passionate and excited about developing new software solutions at my vocational high school, which is *SMK Madinatul Quran* and my major is software engineering.
-Through the acquisition of comprehensive programming and software skill set, combined with diligence and innovation, I produce successful results in my problem solving approaches.
-This has seen me maintain excellent grades in class as well as being prepared for any new challenges that come with informatics.
+I am Nabil Gathfan, a First-year Informatics Engineering student who loves to design and develop applications that are easily accessible for the mobile application users and also for website users.
+Actively seeking to start applying the basic knowledge of programming and to develop creative solutions.

+Fluent in many programming languages and frameworks and currently specialize in Flutter and NextJS and always on the lookout for the opportunity to learn something new.

-## Relevant Skills
+## Technical Skills
   - HTML
   - CSS
   - Javascript